AVAuco/proxemicsnet/README.md

 Be sure to adjust the values between <...> with the specific paths and configurations required for your project.

+###  :black_small_square:Downloading the Proxemics-Net models we have trained
+Here are 2 of the Proxemics-Net models that we have trained.

+   * A model with ConvNeXt Large as backbone.
+This model has been the one with the best results (see SOTA table).
+It has been trained with RGB information of the individual clippings and the pairs (the 3 input branches).
+[Download here](https://drive.google.com/file/d/1spczxf4KHiWzvKCCueWia2cN19x1mZgP/view?usp=sharing) (4.45GB)
+   * A model with ConvNext Base as backbone.
+This model has been trained only with the RGB information of the pairs.
+[Download here](https://drive.google.com/file/d/14K57Oy7EtByOxn00BRjJ3f5XfCsh2Q3m/view?usp=sharing) (1.13GB)

+   :star_struck: **You can test these models in the Google Colab [Demo](https://colab.research.google.com/drive/1ueD8UFvWvFYK-MFL-GO3gteqIAXaM2LT?usp=sharing) we have prepared for you.**

 ## :memo:Citing Proxemics-Net
 If you find Proxemics-Net useful in your work, please consider citing the following BibTeX entry: